ohmage/lifestreams/README.md

 Such abstraction simplifies the mHealth module development by allowing developing modules for processing multiple users' data as if there is only one single user.

 In addition, Lifestreams assumes that a timestamp is always associated with a data point, and provides built-in support for temporal aggregation tasks.
 Such tasks are ubiquitous in the mHealth area.
 Examples include computing *daily* activity summary or analyzing the *weekly* sleep patterns, etc. Lifestreams maintains a **TimeWindow** for each Task instance, and notifies the instance when all the data in the current time window has been received.
-To make the time range of a time window be more consistent with the user's perception of time.
-A TimeWindow is associated with the time zone of the first data point received in that time window.
-For example, if the first data point received is of 2013-1-1 2:00AM ETS, then the corresponding time window covers the time between 2013-1-1 0:00AM ETS and 2013-1-1 11:59PM ETS.
-Then, if we receives a data point that is associated with the time that is later than the current time window (says: 2013-1-2 8:00AM PTS), Lifestreams will assume that we have received all the data in the current time window, and move on to a new time window that is corresponding to the new data points (i.e. 2013-1-2 0:00AM to 2013-1-2 11:59PM PTS.
-Noto that the time zone also chages with the data point.)
+(See [Appendix A](#appendixA) for more detail about TimeWindow)
 The recommended way to implement an IndividualTask is to extend the SimpleTask class and implement the following methods.
 - *executeDataPoint()* is called when receiving a new incoming data point.
 A task can update the computation state with the new data point.
 - *finishWindow()* is called when all the data points in the current time window has been received.
 A task can finalize the computation for the current time window, emit the result, and re-initialize the computation state.